stevelyall/project-ernie-app/README.md

 ```
 npm install
 ```
-This ensures you have other packages to support testing.
+This ensures you have other required packages and those required for testing.

 4. Add the android and iOS platforms to the project: